hpatjens/RealtimeWater/README.md

 ![alt tag](https://github.com/thehenkk/Watersimulation/blob/master/images/3.jpg)

 When the ground is rendered without the water, you can see how the depth of the water affects the lighting through attenuation.
-On the right bottom you can be that individual waves are included in the depth-calculation.
+On the right bottom you can see that individual waves are included in the depth-calculation.
 High waves result in a stronger attenuation and therefore a darker ground.
 Additionally you can see some distortion in the caustics happen.

 ![alt tag](https://github.com/thehenkk/Watersimulation/blob/master/images/4.jpg)